Creative environmental art in collaboration with communities

 Awards:

-Genevieve has a background of using multidisciplinary approaches in her arts practice including textile arts, drawing and early photography techniques (such as Cyanotype and Anthotype).
+Genevieve has a background of using multidisciplinary approaches in her own arts practice including textile arts, drawing and early photography techniques (such as Cyanotype and Anthotype).
 In 2008-2011, Genevieve studied BA hons Photographic Arts at University of Westminster, London.
 Her inspiration is continually drawn from the natural world through working directly with plants and the weather, making on-location and utilising natural/compostable materials.
 Within this, she considers themes of time, place and seasonality.
 These themes are also linked to the body and lived health experiences.

 Genevieve has previous experience of being active in arts leadership and governance work, including facilitating CPD, mentoring, training, and serving on management boards at local, regional and national levels.

 In 2019, Genevieve co-founded the Artist Educator Social Network, an artist-led network for artists working with people in East Anglia, with Kaitlin Ferguson.
-Since her ABI in 2023, Genevieve has been active in on-going rehabilitation in physio, occupational, vision and speech & language therapies to learn how to live again and rebuild her life with meaning.
+Since her ABI in 2023, Genevieve has been active in on-going rehabilitation in physio, occupational, vision and speech & language and psychological therapies to learn how to live again and rebuild her life with meaning.
 Through this experience, she has found herself drawing upon the creative health projects she has led over the years to aid her own rehabilitation.

 Since the early days of her ABI, Genevieve has found solace in reflecting through her arts practice and regularly shares updates of this, when possible, on social media.
 When she couldn’t talk or walk and no one could understand her writing, she was encouraged to draw and make art by medical & rehabilitation staff.